-See Figure 5-4 in "Installing Your Cluster in a Direct-Attached Environment" for the location of SP-A and SP-B on the AX100/150 storage system.
+See "Cabling the Power Supplies" on page 23 for the location of SP-A and SP-B on the CX-series storage systems.

-3 Go to "Formatting and Assigning Drive Letters and Volume Labels to the Disks."
+3 Go to "Formatting and Assigning Drive Letters and Volume Labels to the Disks" on page 73.